 Many of the lots in the greater Phoenix area are very small, and a block fence adds privacy to the yard.
 Not many people want their neighbors to be watching them from 20 feet away while they are lounging in the pool, barbecuing burgers, or sitting on the patio in the evening.
-Not only might you not want them to see you, but you might not want to see your neighbor sunbathing nude either.

 Block fences of a reasonable height are more difficult to climb than chain link fences.
 From a general security standpoint, if people can't see what's in your yard, or watch you through the windows in your house, they are less likely to know what's in your yard or in your home.
 Additionally, people with swimming pools want to make sure that neighbor children won't become endangered by getting into the yard and falling into the swimming pool.

 Block fences last a very long time and are easy to maintain.
 People will often paint the block walls to match the house, or add stucco and paint to match the house.
-In that case there is some maintenance, as the fence will probably need to repainted as often as the exterior of the house is repainted.
+In that case, there is some maintenance, as the fence will probably need to repainted as often as the exterior of the house is repainted.

 Block fences don't blow down during monsoon storms, and they aren't impacted by Phoenix summer heat.
 Block walls don't rust or warp, and they don't rot.